wthomson/FitHome-docs/Posts/ExploringEnergyDisaggregation/ExploringElectricityDisaggregation.md

 __can we build a Deep Learning model that takes future aggregated electricity readings and tell us when the microwave was on and off, as well as how much of the aggregate electricity is being used by the microwave?__

 We're hoping the answer to this question follows the sentiment of the NY,NY song..._if I can make it there I can make it anywhere_...
-# A Bothering Question
+# The Question
 We have an electricity readings that consist of a bunch of appliances being on (or off) at the same time and some noise.
-Yet in this cacophony, how the heck to we figure out when the microwave was on and for how long?
+Yet in this cacophony, how the heck do we figure out when the microwave was on...and for how long was the microwave on?

 ![power readings](images/ExploringDisaggregation/aggregate_power_3_hours.png)